-Fiscal Year 2010 Budget
+Fiscal Year 2011 Budget

-The enacted fiscal year 2010 budget anticipates a 22.4 percent increase in revenues from all lottery sources, including instant ticket sales and the state's participation in the multi-state Powerball game.
-Revenues of the State Lottery fund are re-estimated to be \$1,552.3 million in fiscal year 2010, an increase of \$163.4 million from fiscal year 2009 actual receipts.
-A portion of the increased revenues are attributable to a \$176.7 million transfer from the Gaming Fund to support enhance Property Tax Rent Rebate program activities as well as enactment during 2008 of revisions to the statutory profit requirement which dedicated a fixed percentage of gross ticket sales to certain programs.
-By reducing the profit requirement and increasing the payout, ticket sales are expected to increase.
-Additionally, instant games sales have been added to more venues during fiscal year 2009.
-Appropriations, less estimated lapses, totaling \$1,577.7 million are expected, which represents a decrease of \$171.1 million or 9.8 percent from fiscal year 2009.
-As part of the fiscal year 2010 budget, less funds are required to support a constant level of services for the pharmaceutical assistance program due to a planned implementation of a new pharmacy reimbursement system.
-Additionally, the fiscal year 2010 budget contains a decrease in State Lottery Fund expenditures for long-term care as state funds from other sources are being provided to support such costs.
-The fiscal year-end balance is projected to total \$127.7 million (including a re-instatement of at least \$100 million of reserves), an increase of 12.9 percent.
+The enacted fiscal year 2011 budget anticipates a 4.8 percent increase in revenues from all lottery sources, including instant ticket sales and the State's participation in the multi-state Powerball game.
+Revenues of the State Lottery Fund are estimated to be \$1,582.2 million in fiscal year 2011, an increase of \$71.8 million from fiscal year 2010 actual receipts.
+A portion of the increased revenues are attributable to enactment during 2008 of revisions to the statutory profit requirement which dedicated a fixed percentage of gross ticket sales to certain programs.
+By reducing the profit requirement and increasing the payout, ticket sales revenues are expected to increase.
+Appropriations, less estimated lapses, totaling \$1,594.6 million are expected, which represents an increase of \$32.1 million or 2.1 percent from fiscal year 2010.
+As was the case in the fiscal year 2010 budget, the fiscal year 2011 budget contains a decrease in State Lottery Fund expenditures for long-term care as state funds from other sources are again being provided to support such costs.
+The fiscal year-end balance is projected to total \$89.0 million, a decrease of 12.2 percent.